a-lang/LINEBot/README.md

 ### How the scripts work?

-When LINE user add the LINE Bot as friend, he sends a TXT message `/uid` to the LINE Bot then will get his userId info immediately.
+When LINE user adds the LINE Bot as friend, the user sends a TXT message `/uid` to the LINE Bot then will get his userId info immediately.

 ## Nagios